 After the death of the last descendant of Horus, the bloodlines warred against each other, both openly and through human pawns.
 However, around 1100AD, the Carpathian Council was established.
 A representative from each bloodline sat on the council, and together they decided the laws of vampire society.

 Vampires are immortal, and from the day of their turning, do not age.
 It is also incredibly hard to kill them.
 The known ways to slay a vampire include removing and completely burning the heart, leaving them in a fire until they are ash, diablerie (drinking all of the vampire's blood as well as their magical essence) and decapitation.
 However, a wooden stake through the heart will suspend a vampire in living death known as torpor until the stake is removed.
 And preventing a vampire from accessing blood to regenerate will also keep them incapacitated.

 Vampires are made by exsanguination of a human, and then feeding them vampire blood.
 The vampire who feeds them then becomes their sire, and is bound to them always -- able to feel their distress and eventually locate them.
 Vampires can also "ghoul" other races through the utilization of Sangromancy, which is an immense source of power for them.
 Additionally, the blood of other races has different effects on vampires.
-This is listed below:
+This information can be found here: Blood Effects

 When bitten, all races experience euphoria induced by the vampire's bite.
 The bite has a mild memory-altering aspect, which generally leaves one unable to exactly remember being bitten.
 All that is remembered is the euphoria.
 However, with subsequent bites, this memory-altering aspect becomes less and less, and the person will be able to remember more and more what happens during this time.
 This happens around 5 bites for humans and 3 for non-humans.
 Additionally, a vampire licking a bite wound can assist it to heal more rapidly.